Quark exchange effects in single flavored dibaryons: quark models for nuclear force

 \subsection{Chiral quark model}

 To achieve medium- and long-range behaviors of nuclear force, the hybrid quark model was established by introducing one $\pi$-meson exchange and one $\sigma$-meson exchange on the baryon level~\cite{Oka:1982qa}.
 The effective meson-exchange potential between two nucleons were considered to simulate the effects of the meson cloud surrounding the quark core.
 In this way, the implementation of chiral symmetry at the quark potential level was needed for the sake of consistency~\cite{Manohar:1983md}.
 The constituent quark mass appears because of the spontaneous breaking of the chiral symmetry at some momentum scale.
 Once a constituent quark mass is generated, such quarks have to interact through Goldstone bosons. $\sigma$-meson as well as $\pi$-meson exchanges on the quark level were introduced in the NQM, i.e. SU(2) ChQM.
 The model can well describe the hadron spectra, $NN$ phase shifts and the deuteron ~\cite{Obukhovsky:1990tx,Fernandez:1993hx,Valcarce:1995dm}.
 Subsequently, the extended model, SU(3) ChQM, was employed to investigate the nucleon-hyperon and hyperon-hyperon interactions~\cite{Fujiwara:1996qj}.
-In the light quark sector ($u$, $d$ and $s$), the meson-exchange interactions $V_{ij}^{\pi}$, $V_{ij}^{K}$, $V_{ij}^{\eta}$, and $V_{ij}^{\sigma}$ and relative parameters are taken from Ref.~\cite{Vijande:2004he}.
+In the light quark sector ($u$, $d$ and $s$), the meson-exchange interactions $V_{ij}^{\pi}$, $V_{ij}^{K}$, $V_{ij}^{\eta}$, and $V_{ij}^{\sigma}$ are included and the relative parameters are taken from Ref.~\cite{Vijande:2004he}.
+Note that the vector meson exchange interactions are excluded to avoid the possible double counting of the short-range repulsion in the model study of the baryon-baryon interactions~\cite{Valcarce:2005em}.
 In the heavy quark sector ($b$ and $c$), the meson-exchange interaction does not happen because the chiral symmetry is explicitly broken.